learn-academy-2021-charlie/wildlife-tracker-galadoe/README.md

   end
 end
 ```
-this is in the controller as well, but its the very last thing
+this is in the controller (animal) as well, but its the very last thing
 ```ruby
 private
 def animal_params